 Leprechaun: Back 2 Tha Hood

-If you were to just read the title of this movie there is no way that you would watch it and there is definitely no way that you would believe that it is the second best installment in the franchise.
+If you were to just read the title of this movie there is no way that you would watch it and there is definitely no way that you would believe that it is one of the best installments in the franchise.
 It is consistent with the fact that it is not consistent at all.
 The Leprechaun is again free to roam until a preacher has him dragged back to hell, but that is the opening scene and he comes back again to terrorize some kids.
-Instead of a pot of gold, this time he has a never ending chest of gold which leads the kids to think they have struck it rich until good old Lep shows up and starts murdering people around them.
+Instead of a pot of gold, this time he has a never-ending chest of gold which leads the kids to think they have struck it rich until good old Lep shows up and starts murdering people around them.
 The acting and production of this film aren't half bad and they do a great job of portraying characters which are both strong and vulnerable.
-It does say a lot about the franchise when a sequel titled, Back 2 tha Hood is the second best in the series.

 Someone had to have been really high when they came up with this idea.
 The film is about an evil, murderous, limerick-delivering Leprechaun who is hell-bent on getting his gold back and will murder anyone who gets in his way.
 Apart from the overall corniness of the movie there are a few funny things about it.
 It stars a young Jennifer Aniston and a nose that she no longer owns and, for a horror movie, the body count is incredibly low.
 Though this movie will never contend with some of the scarier slashers that have ever been produced it may be a contender for the top spot of the horror-comedy subgenre.